 Why Techlahoma Matters

-Techlahoma Volunteers make a difference every single day
+Techlahoma Volunteers make a difference every single day.
+Here's how.

-We're building a community our members can all be proud of by mentoring new leaders, recording events, and sharing meeting space, gear, and teaching our own specialized tech skillsets and experiences for free.
-We organize and sponsor 28+ free monthly events, monthly hackathons, and annual conferences that train Oklahomans on a wide range of in-demand technical skills.
+We're building a community our members can all be proud of by mentoring new leaders, recording events and posting them online, and sharing meeting space+gear and teaching specialized skillsets and sharing our experiences for free.
+We organize and sponsor 33 free monthly events, monthly hackathons, and annual conferences that train Oklahomans on a wide range of in-demand technical skills.

 Many of us wished for an active tech scene much like Austin, Colorado, or Silicon Valley had - so it motivated us to make Oklahoma a place where technologists could prosper.
 Techlahoma organizers and volunteers strive to build and nurture an active community that engages members professionally while encouraging them to grow as community stewards.
 There's always an event to attend, an opportunity to present and teach others, and make new friends.